 You’re forced to learn ways of approaching the world from different angles, to find work-arounds.
 ADHDers can be very creative, artistic, and thoughtful for these reasons.

 Feeling different (and not knowing why for a long time) has also made me more empathetic to others’ situations.
 I know much of the world doesn’t understand how I think and perceive things.
 This reminds me I can’t possibly know everything others go through either.

 No one has the same perspective, and that’s what makes the world go ‘round.

 The GOOD NEWS about ADHD: It Can Be a Blessing

 I want to be very clear again: ADHD is not all negative.
 People with ADHD are loving, creative, innovative, and often world-changers.

 There is no shame in having adult ADHD.
-The past belief about ADHD was that it went away after childhood, but we now know that isn’t the case.
+The past belief about ADHD symptoms, that they go away after childhood, is not true for many people.
 So the best thing we can do is embrace it, learn from it, and use it to find our place in this world.

 If you have ADHD (or think you might) or know someone who does, I’d love to hear your own experience, including what works for you or what you still struggle with.
 Feel free to comment below or reach out to me.

-And stay tuned for part two of this post where I share tips and advice for managing adult ADHD!
+And stay tuned for part two of this post where I share tips and advice for managing adult ADHD symptoms!